 Specialist boiler cover is designed to cover the full cost of a replacement boiler, offering more comprehensive policies.
 When your boiler is beyond economical repair, and below seven years of age, you can typically get your next boiler free or free repair when you get them serviced annually.

 The best thing you can do to stop your boiler from breaking down in the future is to get it serviced annually by a gas safe engineer.
 Ideally, all the gas appliances you own should be serviced and checked to ensure they are running optimally and safely.
 This can be done every time you bring a new appliance into your property, but getting appliances home safety checked is a good practice to get into.
 Keep a steady pressure on your boiler.
 Perhaps get a smart meter to ensure you are not overwhelming the central heating system and listen for unusual noises.

 You don't want to be caught out during cold weather without hot water or heating, so take care of your central heating system.
 For more information on how to care for your heating, please contact our team.

-Contact us for plumbing services in Docklands, Waltham Forest, Tower Hamlets, Lewisham, Newham, Hackney, Southwark or Greenwich.
+Contact us for emergency boiler services in Docklands, Waltham Forest, Tower Hamlets, Lewisham, Newham, Hackney, Southwark or Greenwich.